elerch/blog/content/posts/2023-09-19/zig-build-and-a-universal-lambda.md

 managing lots of processes and their associated memory requirements by allowing me to slap together a bunch of disparate microservices and run them together.
 There is no assumption of security boundaries within the system.
-It is similar to, but more flexible than how Redis handles modules.
+It is similar to, but more flexible than, how Redis handles modules.
 This is a little different, because in this case, our package needs to modify the build much more substantially.
 The build: